aboudzein/aboudzein/README.md

 - ⚡ Fun fact: ...
 -->

-👋 Yo, I'm Abdurahman Zeineddin, but you can call me "The Solution Architect Extraordinaire" (or just Zein if you're lazy). 🦸‍♂️
+👋 Yo, I'm Zeineddin, but you can call me "The Solution Architect Extraordinaire" (or just Zein if you're lazy). 🦸‍♂️

 🧠 My brain is wired for 🏗️ solution architecture and 💻 tech wizardry.
 I'm like a sponge for knowledge, always soaking up new info faster than you can say "stack overflow."